Vosges Club: Aims and organisation

-The Vosges Club has 111 local branches (as of 2006, 126 by 2020) and about 34,000 members.
+The Vosges Club has 126 local branches as of 2020, and about 34,000 members.
 The head office is in Strasbourg.
 Its chief executive currently is Alain Ferstler.

 The aims of the club include the maintenance and waymarking of just over 20,000 km of footpaths and trails.
 The waymarks are put up by just over 760 volunteers (which averages out at approximately 26 km per volunteer).

 The club manages its own hostels and maintains refuge huts.
 In addition to promoting hiker tourism the Vosges Club is also dedicated to other outdoor activities like climbing and skiing, as well as nature conservation.
 The club publishes walking guides and maps, as well as its own magazine, Les Vosges, which comes out 3 times a year.

 The Vosges Club is a founding member of the French Ramblers' Association (Fédération française de la randonnée pédestre) and the European Ramblers' Association.